Greentown Service Group (OTC:GRTNF) Downgraded by JPMorgan Chase & Co.

-JPMorgan Chase & Co. lowered shares of Greentown Service Group (OTC:GRTNF – Get Rating) from an overweight rating to a neutral rating in a report released on Thursday morning, The Fly reports.
+JPMorgan Chase & Co. cut shares of Greentown Service Group (OTC:GRTNF – Get Rating) from an overweight rating to a neutral rating in a research report released on Thursday, The Fly reports.

 Greentown Service Group Stock Performance